jjs564-gif/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize the feedback you got here.**

+** As the primary sketched, Gal provided feedback on the drawings as we brought the storyboard to life.
+He helped me fix the posture of the stick figure to emphasize a walking motion, as well as direct his eyes and the eyes of the viewers towards the shoes to highlight the focus on them.**

 ## Part B. Act out the Interaction

 Physically act out the interaction you planned.
 For now, just pretend the light